madrez-io/support-telegram-bot/README.md

 # Telegram Support Bot

-A simple Telegram support bot built that forwards messages from users to an admin and allows the admin to reply directly.
+A simple Telegram support bot that forwards messages from users to an admin and allows the admin to reply directly.

 ## Requirements